IDEA Student Ratings of Instruction

-GC will begin full use of IDEA administered by CampusLabs in the fall semester of 2013-14, according to this pattern:
+GC began full use of IDEA administered by CampusLabs in the fall semester of 2013-14, according to this pattern:

 - The IDEA short form will, by default, be administered in all courses [see additional info on this page to learn about the IDEA forms and see examples]

 - Faculty members should select one course per semester (two courses per year including May term) to administer IDEA’s longer diagnostic form

 - Faculty members, in consultation with department chairs and the Dean’s Office, may elect to administer the diagnostic form in additional courses; however, it is strongly recommended that the diagnostic form not be used in all courses

 - Administration of IDEA will be coordinated by Bob Toews, in the Assessment & IR office

 - Underlying Premise – Student feedback on instruction can provide info to a teacher that allows him/her to improve the quality of his/her instruction.